freeconf/site/content/en/docs/Reference/basic-components.md

 title: "Basic Components"
 weight: 2
 description: >
-  Six basic components when developing with FreeCONF,
+  Six basic components when developing with FreeCONF.
 ---
 When using the FreeCONF developer API you'll likely be interfacing with these six FreeCONF components: